It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 And so Republican primary voters, as much as voting for Newt, voting for Santorum, are sending a message to the Republican establishment at the same time.

-So much going on here.
+So much going on here, but it isn't complicated.

 It isn't mysterious.

-Oh, it was only Santorum and Newt were the only two that agreed to uh do the Trump debate.
+Oh, it was only Santorum and Newt were the only two that agreed to do the Trump debate.

-And that was uh eventually canceling.
+And that was eventually canceled.

 Let me take a brief time out here, folks.